by Texas Homesteader ~

 Wildflowers Make Delicious Honey

-The various wildflowers that grow in the pasture are not only beautiful, but provide valuable food for our honeybees.
+The various wildflowers that grow in the pastures are not only beautiful, but provide valuable food for our honeybees.

 That in turn provides us with delicious honey, which I use in much of my cooking.